l7mp/stunner/doc/WHY.md

 STUNner can easily be used outside of this context (e.g., as a regular STUN/TURN server), but these deployment options are not the main focus.

-Below we discuss the main pain points STUNner is trying to solve.

 ## The problem

-Kubernetes and WebRTC are currently foes, not friends.
+The main pain points STUNner is trying to solve are all related to that Kubernetes and WebRTC are currently foes, not friends.

 Kubernetes has been designed and optimized for the typical HTTP/TCP Web workload, which makes streaming workloads, and especially UDP/RTP based WebRTC media, feel like a foreign citizen.
 Most